The Hydrant Programme: History of Operation Hydrant and Winter Key

-Chief Constable Simon Bailey said: "We are now having to come to terms, as a society, and we are going to have to recognise and accept, that during the 1970s and 1980s in particular, there was widespread sexual abuse of children taking place."
-He also said "These allegations and the vast majority of cases were never reported to the authorities.
-Some victims did not think they were going to be believed.
-There was one constant factor: there was an abuse of power … to satisfy their sexual desires."
-Regarding the scale of the crimes he said "There was an epidemic of it in the 1970s and 1980s.
-We do not understand the true scale of it.
-There is a lot to come out.
-There are a lot more victims who are yet to come forward."
-Regarding the impact of abuse he said "The really difficult thing to come to terms with is the untold damage that’s been done to victims and survivors.
-Some could not cope.
-It’s the toll that it has taken on their lives.
+Commenting on what the police had discovered, the head of Operation Hydrant, Chief Constable Simon Bailey said: "[as a society] we are going to have to recognise and accept that during the 1970s and 1980s in particular, there was widespread sexual abuse of children taking place", adding that the vast majority of cases were never reported due to lack of victims' faith in the authorities, and the abuse of power.
+Regarding the impact of the abuse he said, "Some could not cope. ...
 Some victims committed suicide.
 Some coped, some are in the mental care system.
 The horrors bestowed on these children are horrific."

-Gabrielle Shaw of the National Association for People Abused in Childhood said "We know from what victims and survivors tell us that being able to report what happened to the police is healing for many people, sometimes even when a case cannot be pursued.
+Gabrielle Shaw of the National Association for People Abused in Childhood said, "We know from what victims and survivors tell us that being able to report what happened to the police is healing for many people, sometimes even when a case cannot be pursued.
 Thirty-five percent of offenders brought to justice for non-recent abuse is very encouraging."